 “Jobs-to-be-Done theory” is based on the fact that a person “hires” (buys) a specific product or service to solve existing problems to achieve progress (improvement) in his life.
 So, we focus on the moment of product consumption; we try to understand when and under what conditions the customer first thought about buying a product (that is, what happened BEFORE starting to use it).

-Feature priritization and description
+Feature prioritization and description

 Backlog document with product features prioritized & described

 A product backlog is a prioritized list of features the design team has gathered at various stages of the discovery phase, which will later become the basis for designing & developing a new product.
-Thanks to this, we can clearly plan the project step by step.
+Thanks to this, we can plan the project step by step.

 Estimate – product